 1. Attend A Music Festival

 Summer in Paris is not complete without attending a music festival.
-On Tuesday, June 21, 2002, La Fête de la Musique sees Paris come alive with music on the longest day of the year.
+On the summer solstice each year in June, La Fête de la Musique sees Paris come alive with music on the longest day of the year.
 Find music in the streets, in museums, churches and concert halls.
 Paris is in full party mode for the Fête de la Musique.
 What a way to welcome summer in Paris.

 Pro Travel Tip: La Fête de la Musique takes place in all of France.
 I once even celebrated in Aix-en-Provence.